Services and support for refugees

 Students and other dedicated people use the annual festival contre le racism (Ulm) to fight against racism and to better the communication and understanding between locals and refugees.

-If you want to apply to Ulm University (please pay attention to the respective way of applying depending on your choice of study programme) or our Prepatory Course, you can send your documents to uni-assist.
+If you want to apply to Ulm University (please pay attention to the respective way of applying depending on your choice of study programme and the origin of your certifications/your nationality) or our Prepatory Course, you can send your documents to uni-assist.

 If you are interested in studying at Ulm University, we recommend you to make an appointment with the contact person for refugees by e-mail.
 If possible please try to come to the consultation personally.
 If required individual consultations of further responsible specialized advisers are possible after having visited this consultation.